-As soon as we get back from one trip I’m mainlining information on camp sites, massive hikes to mountain peaks or google mapping how far Los Angeles is to Grand Teton National Park or Mt Rushmore.
+As soon as we get back from one trip I’ve usually moved on to planning the next.
+You can find me in front of my tablet with an espresso and I’m mainlining information on campsites, massive hikes to mountain peaks or google mapping how far Los Angeles is to Grand Teton National Park or Mt Rushmore.

 How can you make the best Indian food while on the roads of America in a 34 foot RV?